Panagia Episkopi: Use

 Since 1931, the Panagia Episkopi has been the central sanctuary of the island of Santorini.
 Since 1962, it has been a protected monument.
-Each year on the 15th of August, the original cathedral is the center of the feast of the Assumption or Dormition of the Holy Virgin, or Η Κοίμηση της Θεοτόκου, the most important celebration of the Virgin Mary in the Greek Orthodox Church.
+Each year on the 15th of August, the original cathedral is the center of the feast of the Assumption or Dormition of the Holy Virgin (Η Κοίμηση της Θεοτόκου), the most important celebration of the Virgin Mary in the Greek Orthodox Church.
 During this feast, the icons of the church are carried around the church in procession.

 In memory of the former estates of the church, a dish with a puree of sweet peas and beans is presented to all the faithful after the service.

 History

 An origin myth relates that an icon from a chapel dug into a nearby cliff, repeatedly vanished without any observable cause, to be found on a volcanic hill, the site of the current chapel.
 The faithful took this as a sign that the icon did not wish to remain in the underground chapel, and wanted to be placed in a free-standing church.

-In 1701 a further legend was recorded, relating that the Byzantine Emperor Alexios I Komnenos (1048–1118) presented the Church with a deed to the entire land outside the former villages of Gonia and Pyrgos Kallistis up to the top of the highest mountain of the island.
+In 1701 a further legend was recorded, relating that the Byzantine Emperor Alexios I Komnenos (1048–1118) presented the church with a deed to the entire land outside the former villages of Gonia and Pyrgos Kallistis up to the top of the highest mountain of the island.
 According to the legend, his wife Irene Doukaina also donated a large sum of money.
 A decree in the form of a Chrysobull was attached to the deeds, with a picture of the church on the seal.
 No such deed or seal has been found to date.